alexpg7/push_swap_visualizer/README.md

 A program to visualize the solution of push_swap.
 Using 42's MiniLibX and Libft.

 ## :hammer::book: Compilation and usage
-Firstly, copy the repository into the same folder where your `push_swap` file.
+Firstly, copy the repository into the same folder where your `push_swap` file is.

 > [!WARNING]
 > Your `push_swap` file must exist